ashishtele/ashishtele.github.io/_posts/2020-03-19-Human_Mobility_COVID19.md

 I was reading a couple of articles from India where the person who was asked to self-quarantine, disobeyed the rule and traveled through public transportation.
 The person endangered the lives of many people including oneself.
 It becomes difficult to retrace the route a person used before getting identified.
 Also, it is an arduous job for the officials to understand and estimate how many people did come in contact with the probably infected person.

 **Can we not use anonymized human mobility data to check probable spread?**

+I came across an article by [Google AI](https://ai.googleblog.com/2019/11/new-insights-into-human-mobility-with.html) which mentions how human mobility data can be used for predicting epidemics.
+Data is completely anonymized and hence the user information is secured.